-This purchasing policy applies to all City employees involved in the purchasing process, which includes those who validate or authorize payment.
-Adherence to the purchasing policy is an individual and departmental responsibility.
-A breach of this policy or unauthorized departure from the procedures derived from this policy may result in disciplinary action and criminal penalties as outlined in Texas Local Government Code Chapter 252 Subchapter D.
+These policies apply to all City employees involved in the procurement and contracting process, which includes those who validate or authorize payment.
+Adherence to these policies is an individual and departmental responsibility.
+A breach of these policies or unauthorized departure from the procedures may result in disciplinary action and criminal penalties as outlined in Texas Local Government Code Chapter 252 Subchapter D.

 Revision Date Summary of Changes July 2019 Changes to policy allowing Departments to release their own purchase orders up to \$3,000.
 Updated the Request for Qualifications (RFQs) section.
 April 2020 Update to Council approved cooperatives- addition of OMNIA Partners March 2021 Update to Council approved cooperatives- addition of PACE and the addition of the Directors Approval Form (DAF) and process to the definitions section.
-March 2022 Addition of Solicitation Protest Policy and Procedures February 2023 Update City Manager delegation of signature authority
+March 2022 Addition of Solicitation Protest Policy and Procedures February 2023 Update City Manager delegation of signature authority June 2024 Update Agenda Item Scheduling Requirements, Ethics Policy, Sole Source Requirements and Contract Management Responsibilities